There are different activities in Torres del Paine National Park in Chilean Patagonia for different tastes and levels of physical ability.

-Enjoy the spectacular views of radiant blue ice, icebergs floating in the grey water, feel the Patagonian wind on your face, and share a unique and unforgettable experience.
+Enjoy the spectacular views of radiant blue ice and icebergs floating in the grey water, feel the Patagonian wind on your face, and share a unique and unforgettable experience.

 A cruise on lago Grey not just lets you enjoy the glacier, but a different view of the incredible Paine mountain massif and Cerro Paine Grande.

-Watching a sunrise in and around Torres del Paine
+Watching the sunrise in and around Torres del Paine

 The sun showing up above the peaks of the Torres del Paine mountain range is an incredible sight.